 These aren’t your only options.
 If your business has a promising financial history, there are many financing options for small- and medium-sized businesses.

 No one can ignore the factor of cost.
 It’s sensible to expect considerable costs and reduced profits while your business adjusts.
 Consider costs like:

 - Additional training, hiring expenses and other human resource costs

 - Extra maintenance costs

 - Increased marketing expenses

 Examine your business’s cash flow carefully and be ready for potential problems.
 Your expansion plan should include a clear timeframe and a budget forecast in line with predicted industry movements over the next few years.
-Here are four questions to ask yourself to prepare:
+Here are five questions to ask yourself to prepare:

 Ask an Expert